 - Dissolve the washing soda.
 Put on a kettle of water to boil.
 Meanwhile put a bit of tap water into a glass measuring cup and pour in your washing soda – stir up.
 Always add powders to liquid, not liquids to powders.
 Pour some boiling water into your cup and stir until soda ash is dissolved.
 Add this solution to the big pot.
 You want a pH of around 9-10.
 It will feel slippery. *Safety note: goggles are good if you don’t wear glasses.

 - Slosh in the synthrapol.
+I also usually glug in the sythrapol by eye.
+Around a tsp per 500g of cloth.
 Stir it all up.

 - Enter your goods– as you put them in try to avoid twisting the material.
 Sort of fold it in.
 Also be mindful of trapping big air bubbles.
 Remember learning that you could turn your wet jeans into a floatation device if you fall overboard?* Anyway wetted out cotton can hold in a surprising amount of air.
 Those air pockets will not be scoured.